One-skillet asparagus and mushrooms are a flavorful side dish that goes from stovetop to table in 15 minutes.

 Instructions

-• Break off and discard the woody ends of the asparagus.
+• Break or slice off and discard the woody ends of the asparagus.
 Cut asparagus into 2" pieces.

 • Heat olive oil over medium heat.
 And add asparagus, cook 3-4 minutes or just until it begins to soften.